Sign Up for Updates

 We may call the modern version of a sit-up a crunch, but it is not really a brand new exercise.
 A crunch is simply that old pair of jeans with a new set of buttons.
 You can add many variations to the crunch or abandon lying on the floor completely and crunch standing up.

-Improve your abs and hip flexors by trying my three variations of the famous sit up because a flat and toned six pack will always be in fashion.
+Improve your abs and hip flexors by trying my three variations of the famous sit-up, because a flat and toned 6-pack will always be in fashion.

 Lie on the floor and do a pelvic tilt to ensure your back is flat on the floor.
 Lift one knee up at a time so that you have a 90 degree angle at the knee.
 Place the tips of your fingers behind your ears, but don’t pull your neck forward.

 Make sure you complete each rep mindfully, and engage your abs rather than letting your back do the work.